WhaleJ84/points_of_interest/README.md

 ## C) Allow a user to recommend a POI

-For a basic pass, this should simply add one to the recommended column for that POI.
+*For a basic pass, this should simply add one to the recommended column for that POI.*

-### ajax.json
+### script/ajax.json

+Once the user has clicked the recommend button displayed via `displayPoints` (explained in Task B), it runs `recommend(id)` which adds a listener to `displayPoints` to display the results once returned and checks it can make a connection to `index.php` via `onreadystatechange` before proceeding.
+On success, the function saves the id that was passed into the function to a a variable `params` in a POST data format and sends it to `/recommend`.

 ### index.php

 `/recommend` checks if the user is logged in, returning with the query to display the same page they were on without updating the recommendations if they're not.
 If they are logged in, it updates the POI with the query `UPDATE pointsofinterest SET recommended=recommended+1 WHERE ID=$post['ID']`.
 It then checks if `$_SESSION['pageID']` is set (which is set when the user has selected an individual POI to view, and unset everywhere else relevant within `index.php`) and runs `SELECT * FROM pointsofinterest WHERE ID=$post['ID']` if it is.